juniper-lake/CoLoRSdb/docs/tutorial.md

 # Running the workflow

-**Please [contact Juniper Lake by email](mailto:jlake@pacificbiosciences.com) before attempting to run this workflow.
-This is NOT a development-level workflow and requires special instructions.**
+**Please [contact Juniper Lake by email](mailto:jlake@pacificbiosciences.com) before attempting to run this workflow or if you hit any errors while running the workflow.
+If you are contributing data to CoLoRSdb, then customizations to the workflow must be approved to ensure the analysis is the same for each contributor.**

 ## HPC Quickstart (SLURM+MiniWDL or Cromwell)